GoogleChrome/developer.chrome.com/site/en/docs/webstore/apps_vs_extensions/index.md

 If you want to extend browser behavior or modify web pages, you have no choice but to use an extension or a packaged app; hosted apps don't have those privileges.
 You will then be able to provide any number of extension behaviors.
 Should you go down this path, the next decision comes down to pure extension versus packaged app.
-It's so easy to add a “launch” parameter to your manifest, you might be tempted to take a pure extension and tack on a dedicated UI for it.
+It's so easy to add a "launch" parameter to your manifest, you might be tempted to take a pure extension and tack on a dedicated UI for it.
 Think twice.
 Users don't want apps superfluously appearing on their New Tab page if they aren't adding any value.
 So make your extension a packaged app only if it's genuinely useful.